 I decided to build a super magical little playhouse for my girls!
-I am so happy with how it turned out.
+I’m so happy with how it turned out.
 I did make some mistakes in the process, but I made sure to outline those so that you don’t have to make them too.
 I have also included some sketches and measurements from mine at the bottom of this post.
 Please be sure to read all the way through if you are wanting to attempt this yourself!

 MATERIALS